Runi-VN/LegoHouse/README.md

 ## Completed requirements:

 ### Simple walkthrough of algorithm
-For this walkthrough I only take account of the length.
+For this walkthrough I only take account of the length of one side ("length") of the building.
 ```java
 public Bricks calculateBricks(Order order)
     {